Devitzer/obpl/README.md

+# DEPRECATION WARNING:

+This CLI is being deprecated on Citrin base.

-# CitrineScript Runtime CLI!
+# Obsidian Programming Language Runtime CLI!

-Citrin is the CitrineScript runtime CLI bundled with CitrineScript and the CLI.
-If you want to run .ces files.
+OBPL is the Obsidian runtime CLI bundled with Obsidian and the CLI.
+If you want to run .ob files.
 This CLI is for you.

 ## Prerequisites

-To get Citrin, you need [Deno](https://deno.land/).
+To get OBPL, you need [Deno](https://deno.land/).

 ## Installation

-To install Citrin, you need to run ``deno install -A -f -n citrin https://deno.land/x/citrin@v1.4.0.0/main.ts``
+To install OBPL, you need to run ``deno install -A -f -n citrin https://deno.land/x/obpl@v1.5.0.0/main.ts``

 This is the latest release.